atomone-hub/genesis/README.md

 ## 8. Transparent Security System

-Create a permissioned and completely accountable and 100% predetermined-finite-time-delayed transparent security reporting system where ABSOLUTELY EVERYTHING within it eventually becomes public knowledge to help deal with zero day vulnerabilities and current attacks & fund it.
+Create a permissioned and fully accountable, and 100% predetermined-finite- time-delayed transparent security reporting system.
+Ensure that ABSOLUTELY ALL information within the system eventually becomes public knowledge to help deal with zero day vulnerabilities and current attacks & fund it.

 ## 9. Fund SubDAOs